Health and Cancer Helpline

-The UFT Welfare Fund’s Health and Cancer Helpline is available in your time of need through our free and confidential tele-health services for UFT Welfare Fund members and their dependents who may be diagnosed with a major medical illness such as cancer, stroke or diabetes.
-Staffed with full-time social workers, our team is dedicated to providing the assistance and resources needed.
+The UFT Welfare Fund’s Health and Cancer Helpline is available in your time of need through our free and confidential tele-health services for UFT Welfare Fund members and their dependents who may be diagnosed with a major medical illness such as cancer, stroke, or diabetes.

 10 a.m. to 6 p.m., Monday - Friday during the school year